|Amnesty International Ireland|

 FGM violates the right to freedom from violence, the right to physical and mental health and to physical integrity.

 Three million girls and women are subjected to female genital mutilation worldwide each year.
 That's 8000 girls per day.
+Our strategic plan outlines how we, as the European focal point in the global movement to end FGM, work to change this.

 Female genital mutilation (FGM) is a harmful practice that is recognised worldwide as a human rights vilation.
 The practice of FGM violates: